-Remember registering with a general practice is really important for you and your family as they are able to develop a relationship with you and have a better understanding of your unique healthcare needs.
+Remember registering with a general practice is really important for you and your family.
+A GP can develop a relationship with you and have a better understanding of your unique healthcare needs.

 The information on HealthInfo is specific to Canterbury, New Zealand, and is written by local doctors, nurses, and health professionals.

 Make sure you have a medicine cabinet with pain killers, plasters, and antiseptic cream.
 Go to your local pharmacy for advice and medicine if needed.

 For a list of pharmacies in Canterbury, go to the Canterbury Community Pharmacy Group’s (CCPG) website